How to Build a Bioactive Isopod Setup

 Introduce Isopods

-Once the enclosure is prepared, isopods can be introduced.
-Colonies will gradually explore the enclosure and begin feeding on organic materials.
+Once the enclosure is established, isopods can be added.
+They will gradually explore, settle into microhabitats, and begin contributing to the ecosystem.

 Final Thoughts

-A bioactive isopod setup recreates the natural ecosystem that these animals evolved to live in.
-By combining organic substrate, leaf litter, decomposing wood, and proper humidity levels, keepers can create stable environments where isopod colonies thrive.
+A bioactive isopod setup recreates the natural ecosystem these animals evolved to live in.
+By combining substrate, leaf litter, decomposing wood, and proper humidity zones, you can create a stable and self-sustaining environment.